prophesee-ai/prophesee_ros_wrapper/README.md

 ## Installation

   * First of all, you would need to install dependencies, such as Prophesee Driver SDK.
 Prophesee Driver SDK can be downloaded from our Knowledge Center.
-In case if you do not have an access to Knowledge Center yet, then please provide us a short decription of your research project and request an access via this webform https://www.prophesee.ai/contact-us/
+In case if you do not have an access to Knowledge Center yet, then please provide us a short description of your research project and request an access via this webform https://www.prophesee.ai/contact-us/

     ```
         sudo apt install prophesee-*